raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 #### Standard mode

-In Standard SPI master mode the peripheral implements the standard 3 wire serial protocol (SCLK, MOSI and MISO).
+In Standard SPI mode the peripheral implements the standard 3 wire serial protocol (SCLK, MOSI and MISO).

 #### Bidirectional mode

-In bidirectional SPI master mode the same SPI standard is implemented, except that a single wire is used for data (MOMI) instead of the two used in standard mode (MISO and MOSI).
+In bidirectional SPI mode the same SPI standard is implemented, except that a single wire is used for data (MOMI) instead of the two used in standard mode (MISO and MOSI).
 In this mode, the MOSI pin serves as MOMI pin.

 #### LoSSI mode (Low Speed Serial Interface)
 The LoSSI standard allows issuing of commands to peripherals (LCD) and to transfer data to and from them.
 LoSSI commands and parameters are 8 bits long, but an extra bit is used to indicate whether the byte is a command or parameter/data.
 This extra bit is set high for a data and low for a command.
 The resulting 9-bit value is serialized to the output.
 LoSSI is commonly used with [MIPI DBI](http://mipi.org/specifications/display-interface) type C compatible LCD controllers.